Maxul/Awesome-SGX-Open-Source/README.md

 *Hope that you'd be glad to add a star if you think this list is helpful!*

-A curated list of academic work from top conferences: [link](https://github.com/Maxul/Awesome-SGX-Open-Source/blob/master/Academy.md)
+For researchers, a curated list of academic work from computer conferences is here: [link](https://github.com/Maxul/Awesome-SGX-Open-Source/blob/master/Academy.md)

 - [Runtime Framework](#runtime-framework)
   - [Industrial Leading Projects](#industrial-leading-projects)